 Rotations are offered primarily on the UNC campus, however, they are also offered in Wilmington, Charlotte and Asheville.
 Away rotations may be approved on a limited basis by the course director.

 It is not our intention on this rotation to turn all of you into critical care practitioners.
-In fact, in order to be an intensivist, you must have completed a minimum of three years of a residency prior to an extra year of training in critical care!
-It is our hope that you will establish an appreciation of the role of critical care management of patients.
+It is our hope that you will establish an appreciation for critical and emergency care.
 We hope you will appreciate the proper management algorithms for common as well as uncommon diseases as well as quality and safety issues related to intensive care.

 Although the faculty has the ultimate responsibility for providing education during the clerkship, your education is very much a team effort involving our house staff, nurses, mid-level providers and fellows.
 We hope you will establish close relationships with the entire ICU team and join them in the care of patients.
 The ICU can be a stressful environment where you are faced, often for the first time, with life threatening situations.
 These should be reflected upon by yourself and discussed with faculty, residents and peers to allow you to process some of these life events.